php-amqp/php-amqp/README.md

  If you want to stay on the bleeding edge and have the latest version, install php-amqp extension from [PECL](http://pecl.php.net/package/amqp) or compile from sources (follow [PHP official docs instruction](http://us1.php.net/manual/en/install.pecl.phpize.php)).

+#### Windows
+ - Before download, check if your PHP installation is thread safe or non-thread safe by entering <kbd>php -i|findstr "Thread"</kbd> in your terminal
+ - Download thread safe or non-thread safe version of the extension for your PHP version from https://pecl.php.net/package/amqp.
+Look for the "DLL" link next to each release in the list of available releases
+ - After download, copy the `rabbitmq.4.dll` and `rabbitmq.4.pdb` files to the PHP root folder and copy `php_amqp.dll` and `php_amqp.pdb` files to `PHP\ext` folder
+ - Add `extension=amqp` to the `php.ini` file
+ - Check if the module is properly installed with <kbd>php -m</kbd>

 ### Documentation